am-skillup/quote-keeper/README.md

 - `openapi.yaml` — API contract
 - `frontend/` — static frontend
 - `AGENTS.md` — instructions for coding agents focused on this project

----

-If you'd like, I can now implement the backend and tests.